 If we place the object near the lens, we will get its image somewhere.
 The position, orientation, and size of this image depend on two things: the focal length of the lens (which is specific for the particular lens) and the position of the original object.
 We can predict what we will see with the following thin lens equation:

-xis the distance between the object and the center of the lens,
+x– Distance between the object and the center of the lens;

-yis the distance between the image and the center of the lens,
+y– Distance between the image and the center of the lens; and

 f < 0.
-It should also be noted that when image distance is positive
+It should also be noted that when the image distance is positive

-y > 0, then the image appears on the other side of the lens and we call it real image.
-On the other hand when
+y > 0, then the image appears on the other side of the lens, and we call it a real image.
+On the other hand, when

-y < 0 then the image appears on the same side of the lens as the object, and we call it virtual image.
+y < 0, then the image appears on the same side of the lens as the object, and we call it a virtual image.

 Magnification lens equation

-In the advanced mode, you can compute the magnification of created image too.
+advanced mode, you can compute the magnification of the created image too (see the mirror equation calculator).
 It can be easily estimated if we know the distance of object

 x and the distance of image